Language and Logic Courses

 Gratch, J. & Marsella, S. (2004).
 Technical details of a domain-independent framework for modeling emotion.
 ICT tech report.

 3. Herring, S., Stein, D., & Virtanen, T. (Eds.).
 (2013).
 Pragmatics of computer-mediated communication (Vol. 9).
 Walter de Gruyter.

 4. Dresner, E., & Herring, S. C. (2010).
 Functions of the nonverbal in CMC: Emoticons and illocutionary force.
 Communication theory, 20(3), 249-268.

 5. Novak, P. K., Smailović, J., Sluban, B., & Mozetič, I. (2015).
 Sentiment of emojis.
 PloS one, 10(12), e0144296.

 6. Miller, H., Thebault-Spieker, J., Chang, S., Johnson, I., Terveen, L., & Hecht, B. (2016).
 Blissfully happy” or “ready to fight”: Varying Interpretations of Emoji.
 Proceedings of ICWSM, 2016.

-- Lecture 5: Analyzing emojis in social media; A formal theory of non-verbal social signals in dialogue: laughter, smiling, frowning, sighing; Incorporating non-verbal social signals into the grammar.
+- Lecture 5: Analyzing emojis in social media; A formal theory of non-verbal social signals in dialogue: laughter, smiling, eye rolling, frowning, sighing; Incorporating non-verbal social signals into the grammar.

 Goodwin, M. H. & Alim, H. S. (2010). “whatever (neck roll, eye roll, teeth suck)”: the situated coproduction of social categories and identities through stancetaking and transmodal stylization.
 Journal of Linguistic Anthropology, 20(1), 179–194.